-5.4.2.4 Convective Initiation
+5.4.2.3 Convective Initiation

-UAH will provide a training session at the HWT and SPC PG Spring Experiment via a PowerPoint presentation.
-The training package will be available to the forecasters throughout the duration of the Experiment.
-The information provided for training within the HWT and SPC will help prepare participants for use prior to real-time forecasting exercises.
+A WES case and the associated job sheets developed by UAH and SPoRT will be distributed to forecasters prior to their arrival for hands on training within their AWIPS systems.
+UAH will also provide a training session at the HWT Spring Experiment via a PowerPoint presentation.
+The training package will be available to the forecasters prior to and throughout the duration of the Experiment.
+The information provided for training within the HWT will help prepare participants for use prior to real-time forecasting exercises.
 Case examples and an algorithm overview will be the main focus points of the presentation.

-5.4.2.5 Nearcasting Model
+5.4.2.4 Nearcasting Model